Emotional eating + why it's OK

 What I am telling you is that it is OK to indulge your senses.
 It is OK to eat the piece of birthday cake even though you already had the birthday pizza.
 It is OK to munch over drinks with friends even though lunch was less than 2 hours ago.
 It is OK to eat for emotional + social reasons, so long as you start to get curious about where that emotion is stemming from.

-If you want to get curious about those emotions but even that feels overwhelming, try starting with my Simple Tools for Stirring Up Intuition cheat sheet.
+If you want to get curious about those emotions but even that feels overwhelming, try starting with my cheat sheets from the vault to help you stir up your intuition.

 You have permission to eat whatever you want, whenever you want, my dear.